selinazarzour/Bullying-detection-MobileNetV2/README.md

 ## Contact

-For questions, collaborations, or demo requests, feel free to reach out via GitHub or [LinkedIn](https://www.linkedin.com/in/your-profile).
+For questions, collaborations, or demo requests, feel free to reach out via GitHub.

 ---